LTUC/amman-dotnet-401d2/Curriculum/ECom_Project/Sprint2.md

 7. Deployed and functional w/ readme.
 Meets all the requirements listed above in required pages - 10pts
 9. Each Partner participated in a fair share of the work
     - i.e. Each partner did their assigned user stories
-		- It's okay if one partner helped the other out.
-That is encouraged.
+		- It's okay if one partner helped the other out with a few stories.
+That is encouraged if it's needed.
 I am primarily making sure that each person did their "fair share" of the sprint.
 Do not make your partner do all the work to stay on task.
-	- If the distribution is uneven, or one partner did not (approx.) evenly contribute, **they will lose 20%** from the sprint.
+	- If the distribution is significantly uneven, or one partner did not (approx.) evenly contribute, **they will lose 20%** from the sprint.
 These points cannot be regained.

 **If you are missing all or the sprint 2 part of your readme documentation,  you will lose an additional 20%**.